 Concerning CGC authorisations, the majority of the Member States have opted to grant individual right of use for radio spectrum per CGC station and selected operators.
 Only one Member State has opted to grant a general authorisation to Inmarsat leaving flexibility on CGC stations to be rolled out.

-Operator EchoStar has two regional CGC individual authorisations in Germany.
+Operator EchoStar holds several CGC individual authorisations across the EU Member States.